RemySzpuuk/Bubblegumm/README.md

-# gitignore-generator
+# Sitemap Generator
-Generates a .gitignore file for the project and can automatically add files to that
+Generates a basic sitemap based off files within the projects directory.

+- Reads .gitignore (Will generate a .gitignore if no .gitignore is found)
+- Scans directories for html files
+- Removes files within the .gitignore (and directories)
+- Generates sitemap.html